vuestorefront/shopware-pwa/docs/landing/getting-started/upgrade.md

 **FEATURE**: we introduced Interceptors functionality to listen on events across application.
 More [here](/landing/concepts/interceptor.html)

+**FEATURE**: you can use new `useNotifications` composable to manage notifications in your app; best combination is to use it with Interceptors functionality.

 ## Migrate version 0.2.x to 0.3.x

 All changes are documented in our [Changelog](https://github.com/DivanteLtd/shopware-pwa/blob/master/CHANGELOG.md)